WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Semi-desert, foothills.
 Disturbed areas.
 Spring, summer.

-Lower leaves are deeply cut and saw-toothed; upper leaves are cut as deeply but are not saw-toothed.
+Lower leaves are deeply cut into broad leaflets and are saw-toothed; upper leaves are cut as deeply but the leaflets are very narrow (linear to filiform) and they are not saw-toothed.

 Range map © John Kartesz,